 The majority of the obligations in the Taxonomy Regulation apply only at product level.
-Additional disclosure obligations apply to undertakings required to publish non-financial information pursuant to the Accounting Directive3, which are not covered in this note.
+Additional disclosure obligations apply to undertakings required to publish non-financial information pursuant to the Accounting Directive3 and the Corporate Sustainability Reporting Directive4, which are not covered in this note.